-Businesses are constantly evolving due to changing market environment and regulations.
+Businesses are constantly evolving due to changing market environments and regulations.
 This has introduced several new sales, support and scientific roles as a part of the broader selling process.
-Besides, localized variations in regulations and broader sales ecosystem have added further complexity.
-Growing organizations using excel workbooks or home-grown legacy systems for incentive compensation management are spending a significant amount of manual time in managing exceptions.
-Research has proven that there is 88% chance of errors using excel spreadsheets for calculations.
-This has led businesses to move to evaluate enterprise grade sales compensation management platforms for their needs.
+Besides, localized variations in regulations and the broader sales ecosystem have added further complexity.
+Growing organizations using Excel workbooks or home-grown legacy systems for incentive compensation management are spending a significant amount of manual time in managing exceptions.
+Research has proven that there is an 88% chance of errors using Excel spreadsheets for calculations.
+This has led businesses to move to evaluate enterprise-grade sales compensation management platforms for their needs.
 Additionally, our conversations confirm that the Incentive Compensation process is graduating from a support function to an important driver in salesforce engagement.

-Over the past few years, we noticed that organizations have a highly myopic view about the Incentive Compensation process.
-The focus is more on reducing payout errors and it is not viewed as a strategic driver that can help them improve topline, salesforce engagement and reduce attrition of top performers.
-However, there are several factors to consider while identifying and implementing an enterprise grade incentive compensation solution suite.
+Over the past few years, we noticed that organizations have a highly myopic view of the Incentive Compensation process.
+The focus is more on reducing payout errors, and it is not viewed as a strategic driver that can help them improve topline, salesforce engagement and reduce attrition of top performers.
+However, there are several factors to consider while identifying and implementing an enterprise-grade incentive compensation solution suite.
 As a part of 2 blog series, this article covers 5 key metrics to focus on while implementing an Incentive Compensation solution followed by next one that covers key metrics to focus on while selecting an IC solution:

 1. Turnaround Time Reduction –

-This is the total time needed from start to closure of a request.
+This is the total time needed from the start to the closure of a request.
 Let’s look at the refinement part of the target setting or the goal setting process as an example.
-It starts from pushing the set quotas to the highest level and allowing sales leadership to adjust quotas for their reporting reps/managers.
+It starts with pushing the set quotas to the highest level and allowing sales leadership to adjust quotas for their reporting reps/managers.
 Finalized quotas are then pushed to the Sales Operations team for final review which are then used in IC calculation.
-On an average this process takes anywhere between a week to couple weeks.
+On an average, this process takes anywhere between a week to couple of weeks.